javieitez/mydocs/raspi_USB_headless.md

 Burn the same OS to both an SD card and a USB drive, with the same options (create user, enable SSH, etc...).

 On the boot partition of the USB drive, open `cmdline.txt` and find a string similar to
 ```
 root=PARTUUID=14558a46-02
 ```
 Write down the number.

+Now create a backup of the `cmdline.txt` file in the boot partition of the SD card.

+´cp cmdline.txt  zBOOTfromSD_cmdline.txt´

-Now backup the same file in the boot partition of the SD card, open it and replace the PARTUUID with the one of the USB drive.
+open `cmdline.txt` and replace the PARTUUID with the one of the USB drive.

 ## Optional: add a static IP